soybeanjs/soybean-admin-docs/src/guide/router/push.md

 ## explanation

-`route`, `routerPush` and `routerBack` are all original attributes, so I won't go into them again, but I'll focus on the latter ones here.
+`routerPush` and `routerBack` are all original attributes, so I won't go into them again, but I'll focus on the latter ones here.

 ### routerPushByKey